Transportation Alternatives Program

 - other local or regional governmental entity with responsibility for oversight of transportation or recreational trails

-Under TAP, nonprofits are not eligible as direct grant recipients of the funds.
+Under TA, nonprofits are not eligible as direct grant recipients of the funds.
 However, nonprofits are eligible to partner with any eligible entity on an eligible TAP project, if state or local requirements permit.

 - Construction of turnouts, overlooks, and viewing areas.